klp/Interactive-Data-Vis-Sp2021/tutorial3_distributions/NOTES.md

 ## Issues

 1. Had some trouble with the axis drawing.
 I think I skipped to trying to refactor into reusable consts too early, so defined them with a appends to svg.
+It turns out I wasn't passing in an array (i.e. using square brackets)
+2. Wish I could have gotten the top axis label to be on the left.
+I abandoned that to complete the brief.
+Oh well.